-The Gascoyne is covered by two Tourism WA marketing regions; Australia’s Coral Coast and Australia’s Golden Outback.
+The Gascoyne is marketed domestically and internationally by two Tourism WA marketing regions; Australia’s Coral Coast and Australia’s Golden Outback.
 Research on these regions and broader information on the tourism industry can be found at Tourism Research Australia.

-- The Gascoyne’s tourism sector has experienced notable steady growth between 2011 and 2014, exhibiting an annual average growth rate of 5.7% (Tourism WA).
+- The Gascoyne’s tourism sector has experienced notable steady growth since 2011 (Tourism WA).

-- Although the Shire of Carnarvon had the greatest number of visitors on a yearly average between 2016 and 2018 (176,100) (Shire of Exmouth 159,900), the Shire of Exmouth generated the greatest tourist expenditure (approximately $110 million) (Tourism WA).
+- Although the Shire of Carnarvon had the greatest number of visitors on a yearly average between 2016 and 2018 (176,100) (Shire of Exmouth 159,900), the Shire of Exmouth generated the greatest tourist expenditure (approximately $151 million) (Tourism Research Australia).

 - The Shire of Upper Gascoyne’s tourism sector is still developing, with it’s most visited site in 2014 Mt Augustus (10,015 visitors; $1.1 million generation).
-The recent completion (2014) of the new tourism precinct in Gascoyne Junction will further aid the development of the Shire’s tourism industry.
+The completion (2014) of the tourism precinct in Gascoyne Junction has further aided the development of the Shire’s tourism industry.